Adspectus/WebSite/README.md

 ## Example

-If you would like to use a bootstrap "panel" in your HTML code, you would use this HTML code:
+If you would like to use a bootstrap "panel" in your HTML, you would use this HTML code:

 ```html
 <div id="Panel_Test" class="panel panel-default">